 Additionally, the Public Finances Ministry has invited Pascal Saint-Amans, head of the Tax Transparency Forum at the Organization for Economic Cooperation and Development (OECD), to visit the country.

-Panama concluded negotiations for a double taxation agreement with Italy.
+Both countries will begin negotiations for a double taxation agreement on November 11th.